iankorf/MCB185-2023/unit3_tuples_and_lists/README.md

 Each of the files in the Tutorials directory is a Python program most of the code contained in a giant triple-quoted string.
 To "play" the tutorial, move the triple quotes farther down the file and run the program again.
-Each time you move the quotes, you will see new output.
-People who just read the tutorial don't learn the information very well.
-Experiment by changing some of the lines and see what happens.

 ## Programs ##

 The files in the Programs directory are your homework problems.
 Copy them to your homework repo and edit them there.

-## Homework ##

-+ stats
-+ entropy
-+ xcoverage
-+ birthday